 staff the Plant Holding Area table during the conference, run plants during Plants

-of Promise Saturday morning, assist conference attendees to their cars with plants,
+of Promise, assist conference attendees to their cars with plants, and help vendors

-and help vendors load at the end of the conference on Saturday.
-Additionally, a Scholarship
+load at the end of the conference on Saturday.
+Additionally, a Scholarship Meet &

-Meet & Greet is held on Tuesday evening after registration, and the winners are introduced
+Greet is held on Tuesday evening after registration and scholarship recipients and

 The scholarship package includes registration fee, a semi-private room, all meals